dentarg/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 * **json:** Supports only JSON data, It's available via `require` and `import`.
 * **webassembly/experimental:** Supports only WebAssembly modules.
 For now, it is currently experimental.

+{% include tweet_quote.html quote_text="Webpack 4 now supports five module types." %}

-## 5. Lighting the Fire with Mode, Zero Config #OCJS
+## 5. Lighting the Fire with Mode

 I am more excited about this feature than everyone in the universe at the moment.
 The Webpack team has introduced a new config property called `mode` all in the quest to achieve a zero-config #0CJS module bundler.
 The `mode` option can be set to either of these two values; `development` or `production`.
 Out of the box, it defaults to `production`.